Sinan Bytyqi: Manchester City

-On 24 September 2014 Bytyqi was included in the teamsheet in a 2014–15 Football League Cup match against Sheffield Wednesday, which finished in a 7–0 victory.
+On 24 September 2014, Bytyqi was included in the teamsheet in a 2014–15 League Cup match against Sheffield Wednesday, which finished in a 7–0 victory.
 Bytyqi was an unused substitute and held the shirt number 75.

 After fellow Kosovan player Bersant Celina was provided a professional contract with Manchester City, on 9 January 2015 Bytyqi also signed a professional contract and was subsequently loaned to Dutch side Cambuur, whom finished the 2014–15 Eredivisie in seventh place, which ensured participation in the UEFA Europa League.
 Unfortunately, Sinan's time in the Eredivisie was cut short when he sustained an injury in a game against Heracles Almelo in the spring.
 He made his long-awaited comeback for the EDS against Southampton F.C. in December 2015, helping the team finish out a strong season.

 Loan at Cambuur

 On 17 January 2015.
 Bytyqi made it his debut in professional level with Cambuur in a 2–2 away draw against ADO Den Haag, coming on as a substitute for Daniël de Ridder in the 64th minute.

 On 28 February 2015, he suffered a season ending knee injury in a match against Heracles Almelo which sidelined him for approximately six months.